-This Whole30 Zuppa Toscana is a healthier copycat version of everyone’s favorite Olive Garden soup.
+This Healthy Zuppa Toscana is a healthier copycat version of everyone’s favorite Olive Garden soup.
 Dairy-free, Paleo, and made with only real-food ingredients, this hearty soup is full of flavor and so simple to make.
-It’s perfect for a quick dinner and reheats well for an even easier lunch.
-This creamy and cozy Whole30 Zuppa Toscana Soup is sure to be your new favorite!

 Who didn’t love Olive Garden’s Zuppa Toscana Soup growing up?
 True story – I used to love Olive Garden as a kid.
 Their soup, salad, and breadsticks combo was my absolute favorite along with their chicken alfredo.
 Oh my gosh, I just could not get enough.